 Many authors don’t fully grasp the difference between a line edit and a copyedit.
-There are some similarities between the two: both pay detailed attention to your use of language, and involve mark-up on the pages of your promotional copy.
-But make no mistake, these are two completely different processes, handled by professionals with different skill sets, and should occur at very different times during the writing and production process.
+There are some similarities between the two: both pay detailed attention to your use of language and involve markup on the pages of your promotional copy.
+But make no mistake, these are two entirely different processes, handled by professionals with different skill sets, and should occur at very different times during the writing and production process.

 What's a Line Edit?

 A line edit addresses the creative content, writing style, and language use at the sentence and paragraph level.
-But the purpose of a line edit is not to comb your Ad, Poster, Brochure, Catalogue, or Website for errors – rather, a line edit focuses on the way you use language and your spelling (Canadian English or French, American English, or UK English) to communicate your products, services, or overall story to the potential buyer.
+But the purpose of a line edit is not to comb your Ad, Poster, Brochure, Catalogue, or Website for errors.
+But rather, a line edit focuses on the way you use language and your spelling (Canadian English, American English, or UK English) to communicate your products, services, or overall story to the potential buyer.

 Is your language clear and enticing to read?